Classical and consecutive pattern avoidance in rooted forests: Recurrences

 \subsection{Forests avoiding $\{12,k(k-1)(k-2)\cdots 1\}$}

 For convenience, we assume $k\ge 2$.
 Note that any nontrivial set of patterns containing $12$ is equivalent to $\{12\}$ or $\{12,k(k-1)\cdots 1\}$ for some $k\ge 2$.

-The main observation is that a forest avoids both $12$ and $k(k-1)\cdots 1$ if and only if it is decreasing and the depth of each constituent rooted tree is at most $k-1$.
-As $k$ varies, the numbers of forests avoiding the sets of the form $\{12,k(k-1)\cdots 1\}$ are enumerated by sequences known as the higher-order Bell numbers, which were first defined and studied by Luschny in \cite{luschny}.
-Following his work, we first define the Bell transform and $i$th-order Bell numbers.
+The main observation is that a forest avoids both $12$ and $k(k-1)\cdots 1$ if and only if it is decreasing and the depth of each constituent rooted tree is at most $k-1$; such forests are discussed by Luschny in \cite{luschnytrees}.